CVHub520/X-AnyLabeling/docs/zh_cn/cli.md

                         disable automatic update check on startup --qt-platform QT_PLATFORM
                         Force Qt platform plugin (e.g., 'xcb', 'wayland').
 If not specified, Qt will auto-detect the platform.
+  --qt-image-allocation-limit QT_IMAGE_ALLOCATION_LIMIT
+                        Override Qt image allocation limit in MB.
+Qt default is 256 MB.
+Use 0 to disable the limit.
   --filename [FILENAME]
                         image or label filename; If a directory path is passed in, the folder will be loaded automatically --output OUTPUT, -O OUTPUT, -o OUTPUT